 The WTO Agreements require that it consult the IMF when it deals with issues concerning monetary reserves, balance of payments, and foreign exchange arrangements.
 For example, these agreements allow countries to apply trade restrictions in the event of balance of payments difficulties.
 The WTO’s Balance of Payments Committee bases its assessments of restrictions in considerable part on the IMF’s determination of a member’s balance of payments situation.

 Technical assistance and training: The IMF, the WTO, and other international organizations and donors often work together to help countries improve their ability to trade.
-The Integrated Framework for trade-related technical assistance to Least Developed Countries seeks, among other priorities, to ensure that poorer member countries incorporate appropriate trade-related reforms into their Systematic Country Diagnostics (SCDs).
+The Enhanced Integrated Framework (EIF) for trade-related technical assistance to Least Developed Countries (LDCs) supports LDCs to be more active players in the global trading system by helping them tackle supply-side constraints to trade.

 Fund assistance for trade liberalization: In an effort to support progress under the WTO’s Doha Round of trade talks, the IMF established the Trade Integration Mechanism (TIM) in April 2004.
 The TIM is available to all Fund member countries whose balance of payments positions might suffer, albeit temporarily, as a result of multilateral trade liberalization.
 It is not a lending facility, but rather a policy aimed at making Fund resources more predictably available under existing IMF facilities.